 - People staying long-term in a hospital or nursing home

-- Those with medical problems, like inflammatory bowel disease and celiac disease, that prevent vitamin D absorption
+- Those with digestive or kidney problems, like inflammatory bowel disease and celiac disease, that disrupt vitamin D absorption

 Certain other lifestyle and cultural factors that reduce skin sunlight exposure can be involved, too.

 If you suspect you have low vitamin D values, talk to your healthcare provider.
-You may need to get blood tests to check your 25-hydroxy vitamin D blood levels (which you may see abbreviated as 25(OH)D).
+You may need to get blood tests to check your levels (which you may see written as 25-hydroxy-vitamin D or abbreviated as 25(OH)D).

-You may be tempted to spend more time in the sun to get more vitamin D. While sunlight is our primary source of the vitamin, sitting in the sun for too long can lead to skin cancer.
+You may be tempted to spend more time in the sun to get more vitamin D. While sunlight can serve as a primary source of the vitamin, sitting in the sun for too long can cause skin damage and even cancer.
 You should always wear sunscreen to protect yourself from the dangers of UV light.
-The safest and easiest method of prevention may be in the kitchen.
+The safest and easiest method for prevention may be in the kitchen.

 Stock up on good food sources of vitamin D, such as fatty fish (like sockeye salmon, mackerel, cod liver oil, and herring), egg yolks, beef liver, dairy products, and fortified foods (orange juice and certain breakfast cereals).